Find all the FAQ's and need to knows on how to apply for coaching course exemptions below.

 You can apply for Credit Transfer (CT) if you have successful completed the unit/s previously, or successfully completed a unit with the equivalent curriculum content, learning outcomes and assessments, or if you have successfully completed a combination of units that collectively cover the content and learning outcomes of the unit/s for which you are seeking exemption.

 You need to have an outline of the course content and the details of the learning outcomes which make up the unit/s.
+This can be found under Step 1 above.

 You should think carefully about the evidence you have and how it matches the criteria.
 This evidence will be used to assess the skills and knowledge required for the unit/s.